Dives and Pauper

 Dives and Pauper is a 15th-century commentary and exposition on the Ten Commandments written in dialogue form.
 Written in Middle English, while the identity of the author is unknown, the text is speculated to have been authored by a Franciscan friar.
 Dives and Pauper is structured as a dialogue between two interlocutors, a wealthy layman (Dives) and a spiritual poor man with many similarities to a friar (Pauper).
 The text engages with orthodox Catholic theology, and further discusses many questions relevant to Wycliffism, an English movement which criticised doctrines and abuses of the Church, which was condemned as heretical by church authorities.

 Like John Wycliffe's De mandatis divinis, Dives and Pauper discusses each of the Ten Commandments in the context of Church law, as well as the "laws of civil society".
-Patricia Barnum describes it as a discussion about justice in the context of the "seemingly double standard" of the Old Testament concept of law (ius) and the New Testament charity (caritas).
+Priscilla Barnum describes it as a discussion about justice in the context of the "seemingly double standard" of the Old Testament concept of law (ius) and the New Testament charity (caritas).
 The question posed by the author is whether God's laws may be harmonized with man's laws.
 Dives and Pauper starts the inquiry with the question of what the Christian scriptures teach about wealth (temporalia) and salvation.

 Genre

-Written in Middle-English, Dives and Pauper is a long prose treatise which is structured as a dialogue between a wealthy layman and a spiritual poor man.
+Written in Middle English, Dives and Pauper is a long prose treatise which is structured as a dialogue between a wealthy layman and a spiritual poor man.
 A lengthy piece of vernacular theology, the text is written as a treatise and exposition on the Ten Commandments.
 Written in the early 15th century, Dives and Pauper can be classified as Middle English literature.

 Engaging with Wycliffite theology, the writer uses the Decalogue (the Ten Commandments) as a framework to explore the relationship between the law of God (or Church law), as well as the laws of civil society in the 15th century.
 As such, the text may also be classified as a 15th-century Christian text.
 The author uses the two interlocutors to engage with Wycliffite theology and explore whether or not Church law and the law of civil society can be harmonised.
 The text begins with a prologue, Holy Poverty, which introduces the two characters central to the text and the relationship between the two interlocutors.
 Pauper, reflective of a friar, states that he observes the path of Christ-like perfection and chooses to live as a poor man, helping people spiritually in return for sustenance.
 Dives, a member of the elite, asks Pauper to provide him moral instruction.
 The text also copiously references the Vulgate Bible, which is a 4th-century Latin translation of the Bible.